19hours/sg-statutes/Acts/Presidential Elections Act.md

 [18/99]

-(4) The voter shall, on receiving the ballot paper, immediately proceed to such place in the station as may be indicated by the presiding officer or by any person acting under that officer’s authority, and shall there secretly mark the paper as near as may be in accordance with the directions given for the guidance of voters under this Act.
+(4) Subject to subsection (4AA), the voter shall, on receiving the ballot paper, immediately proceed to such place in the station as may be indicated by the presiding officer or by any person acting under that officer’s authority, and shall there secretly mark the paper as near as may be in accordance with the directions given for the guidance of voters under this Act.

+[Act 6 of 2017 wef 01/04/2017]

+(4AA) The voter’s mark on the ballot paper must be made in the area demarcated on the ballot paper for that purpose, and not elsewhere.

+[Act 6 of 2017 wef 01/04/2017]

 (4A) The voter shall then fold the paper so as to conceal his vote, and shall put the paper so folded up into the ballot box.